Charmed Spark K8s

 snap client to perform operations with the Azure storage services,

-like creating buckets, upload new content, inspecting the structure and removing data.
+like creating buckets, uploading new content, inspecting the structure, and removing data.

 To install the azcli